Before any minor works are carried out on or near the road you must get a licence from us

 Contact us and we will send you a licence application by email, fax or post.
 We will also give you a unique reference number.

-You can find a sample Section 171 Application Form (for reference only) in the Information and resources section.
+You can find a sample Section 171 Application Form (for reference only) in the Downloads section.

-We will process the completed licence application and contact you should any further information or clarification be required.
+We will process the completed licence application and contact you if we need more information or clarification.